PhiThai1309/Phone-Authentication-Application/README.md

   - The phone number must be in the correct form or else they will have a Error 21211: https://www.twilio.com/docs/api/errors/21211.

      ```e.g.: [+] [country code] [subscriber number including area code]```
   - Using a free Twilio account to send a SMS message only limit to a verify phone number.
-In VietName, this case is only limit to register phone number associate with the corresponding host account.
+In VietNam, this case is only limit to register phone number associate with the corresponding host account.
 Error 21608: https://www.twilio.com/docs/api/errors/21608.
   - If sending a SMS message throw this error (Error 20003) https://www.twilio.com/docs/api/errors/20003 or any error that is related to permission, please contact me so I can update my authentication token.
 During development of this project, a authentication token changes many times so if you encountered this error, please let me know.

 ## Learn More